aleksey925/pydantic-settings-vault/README.md

 ## Getting started

-It is a simple example that shows how to use `pydantic-settings-vault` with `pydantic-settings`.
+This is a simple example that shows how to use `pydantic-settings-vault` with `pydantic-settings`.
 Here we created a simple `Settings` class with two fields:
 `username` and `password`, which will be loaded from a Vault.
 We also defined the `settings_customise_sources()` method to declare sources from which the settings